sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 ---
-title: App-V app deployment and configuration via MDM
+title: Deploy and configure App-V apps using MDM
-description: App-V app deployment and configuration via MDM
+description: Deploy and configure App-V apps using MDM
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
 ---

-# App-V app deployment and configuration via MDM
+# Deploy and configure App-V apps using MDM

-## Executive Summary
+## Executive summary

-<p>App-V Apps have typically been configured, deployed and managed through on-premise group policies via SCCM or App-V server.
-In Windows 10 Creators Update App-V apps can be configured, deployed and managed through MDM matching their on-premise counterparts.</p>
+<p>Microsoft Application Virtualization (App-V) apps have typically been configured, deployed, and managed through on-premise group policies using  System Center Configuration Manager (SCCM) or App-V server.
+In Windows 10, version 1703, App-V apps can be configured, deployed, and managed using mobile device management (MDM), matching their on-premise counterparts.</p>

-## Architectural Overview
+## Architectural overview

-<p>MDM service will replace SCCM and App-V Server for cloud and hybrid based deployments.
+<p>MDM service will replace SCCM and App-V server for cloud and hybrid based deployments.
 All capabilities such as App-V enablement, configuration, and publishing can be completed using MDM.</p>

 > [!WARNING]
 > These are preliminary architecture diagrams and examples.
 Actual schemas may vary upon release.

 ![AppV_Config_and_Deploy](images/rs2-appv-config-and-deploy.png)

-<p align="center"><b>Fig 1.</b> App-V deployment with Enterprise MDM Server</p>
+<p align="center"><b>Fig 1.</b> App-V deployment with enterprise MDM server</p>

 ### EnterpriseAppVManagement CSP node structure

-<p>(./User/Vendor/MSFT/EnterpriseAppVManagement) contains the following sub-nodes:</p>
+<p>(./User/Vendor/MSFT/EnterpriseAppVManagement) contains the following sub-nodes.</p>

 <p><b>AppVPackageManagement</b> - Primarily read-only App-V package inventory data for MDM servers to query current packages.</p>